-Storm and floodwaters can do irreparable damage to cars.
+Floodwaters can do irreparable damage to cars.
 Internal mechanic and electronic systems can be ruined, along with the car’s seats and floors.
-It’s a serious problem for current owners, and can lead to future problems if the owner wishes to sell the vehicle.
+It’s a serious problem for current owners and can lead to future problems if the owner wants to sell the vehicle.
 Vehicle damage from a natural disaster can cause difficult circumstances for both seller and buyer.
 Sellers have to deal with insurance hassles and disclosures, whereas buyers have to worry about being sold a vehicle that may have sustained significant but hidden damage.
-This guide will help buyers and sellers both understand the issues with storm-damaged vehicles and how to plan accordingly.
+This guide will help buyers and sellers both understand issues with storm-damaged vehicles and how to plan accordingly.

 The unfortunate truth is that unscrupulous used car salesmen can make money from selling a vehicle that’s been through a natural disaster without telling potential buyers about the underlying damage.
 It's common practice for vehicles that have endured natural disasters, such as flooding, to be relocated to other areas of the country and sold for a much cheaper price to unsuspecting buyers.